corphacks/corphacks.github.io/_posts/2015-03-03-Super-Simple-SSH-Tunnel-Part-2.md

     sh /tmp/tunnel/remote-side-tunnel.sh
     ```

-    If the connection is successful, the following output will be displayed:
+    If the connection is successful, the `chatty.sh` script on the gateway server will begin generating output which will look something like this:

     {% include bordered.html url="/assets/diagrams/simple_ssh/remoteconf-1.png" %}